matrixinfer-ai/kthena/docs/kthena/docs/user-guide/multi-node-inference.md

 The industry has proposed various innovative optimization strategies, such as PD-disaggregation and hybrid deployment of large and small models.
 These strategies have significantly changed the execution pattern of inference tasks, making inference instances no longer limited to the level of a single pod, but rather evolving into scenarios where multiple pods collaboratively complete a single inference prediction.

-To address this issue, kthena provides a new `ModelServing` CR to describe specific inference depolyment, enabling flexible and diverse deployment methods for inference task pods.
+To address this issue, kthena provides a new `ModelServing` CR to describe specific inference deployment, enabling flexible and diverse deployment methods for inference task pods.

 For a detailed definition of the `ModelServing`, please refer to the [ModelServing Reference](../reference/crd/workload.serving.volcano.sh.md) pages.